School of Graduate and Professional Studies

 Tuition and Fees Refund Policy and Schedule

-A student who officially withdraws from the College or a course(s) should view the Refund Policy and Schedule in the college catalog.
+A student who officially withdraws from the College or a course(s) should view the Refund Policy and Schedule.

 Please visit the graduate financial aid page for additional information.